bundercode/citrix_cleaner/README.md

 # citrix_cleaner
-Simple routine to remove old logs from Citrix (or most *nix) servers
+Simple routine to remove old logs and patch files from Citrix (or most *nix) servers